Showing posts sorted by relevance for query Mass. Sort by date Show all posts

 Requiem (pronounced rek-wee-um)

-Part of Mozart’s original score for the Requiem
+Part of Mozart’s original score for the Requiem.

 Wolfgang Amadeus Mozart's (1756–1791) Requiem in D minor is probably the best known requiem, famous less for its musical qualities than the legends and myths which surround its composition.
 Mozart wrote part of the work in Vienna in late 1791, but it was unfinished at his death on 5 December that year.
 A completed version (dated 1792), by Austrian composer and conductor Franz Xaver Süssmayr (1766-1803) was delivered to the noted amateur musician Count Franz von Walsegg (1763–1827) who had commissioned the piece to commemorate the anniversary of his wife's death.

-Constanze Mozart (1782) by Joseph Lange (1751–1831).
+Constanze Mozart (1782), oil on canvas by Joseph Lange (1751–1831).

 Mozart's widow Constanze (1762-1842) was responsible for a number of tales including the claims that Mozart received the commission from a messenger who did not reveal his or the commissioner's identity, and that Mozart came to believe that he was writing the requiem for his own funeral.
 Mozart received only half the payment in advance, so upon his death his widow Constanze ensured the work completed by someone else so the balance of the bill could be collected.
 Exactly who was responsible for what remains controversial among musicologists and historians although the most usually performed version (Süssmayr) is widely accepted as the standard version.
+Adding to the romance attached to Mozart's requiem is that so distraught was the count at the death of his young wife, although himself only 28, he would never re-marry.

 Velocity